 Brow artists stake their names on their ability to bring your eyebrows to your expectations, promising that this is a revolutionary new technique and is safer than any permanent makeup out there.
 When done correctly, they are absolutely right.
 But there are many different factors to consider when working on brows.
 The intended shape of a brow, the ink used, the oiliness of the clients skin, and the technique abilities of the artist are all very real and important factors in the outcome of the treatment.
 All of these factors rest on the shoulders of the artist.

 Let’s start with the ink.
-All microblading pigments should be made of plant material with no metal ingredients.
+All microblading pigments should be made of inorganic pigments.
 A very easy way to ruin someone’s brows is to use the wrong type of ink.
-Traditional tattoo inks have metals in them like iron oxide, cobalt, and every the very dangerous mercury (if you’ve ever had a red tattoo done you’ve experienced this).
-Mercury itself can cause adverse allergic reactions and scarring.
-Furthermore, these inks can change color leaving your eyebrows looking green or bluish.
-True microblading pigmentation ink will not change color.
+Microblading pigments will not change color, if done properly.
 It’s also important to note that there is a blending technique of color to match the client’s specific hair pigment.
 The artist has to be skilled enough to correctly blend the pigments so that they naturally match the client’s eyebrows.
 We, at Ivy Laser Salon in the Las Vegas and Henderson area, only use the best pigments specifically made for microblading so that such complications do not arise.

 One of the most important factors of microblading is the artist’s ability to map the intended shape of the brow symmetrically to the face of the client coupled with the technique they use in implementing the hair strokes.
 When a client comes into Ivy Laser Salon for their session, the first half hour is spent mapping out the brows and giving the client a chance to approve.
 We use a technique that would follow the natural growth of your brows.
 Some artist don’t even take the time to map the brows out, never giving the client a chance to see what the end result would look like!
 You may end up with brows in a shape that do not compliment your facial features!
 Most of the disasters we have seen online with microblading involves the technique in which the artist fill the brows, if mapped correctly.
 One of the worst that we have seen is a criss-cross pattern of implementing hair strokes to make the brows look fuller.
 Though this technique does make the brows look fuller at a distance, the closer you get to them the more obvious it is that the brows are unnatural.
 Also, with improper mapping or a lack of mapping coupled with such poor technique may leave you stuck with brows that look worse than what you were dealing with before!
 Always make sure to look at a microblading artist’s work before choosing them for your needs.